-To make the satellite data processed in the previous term more accurate, atmospheric corrections which correspond specifically with the Santa Monica Bay study area were added using SeaDAS, ENVI, ACOLITE, and Matlab.
+To make the previously processed satellite data from fall 2015 more accurate, atmospheric corrections which correspond specifically with the Santa Monica Bay study area were incorporated using SeaDAS, ENVI, ACOLITE, and Matlab.

-MODIS L2 data was reprocessed using an aerosol optical thickness value (Tau-A, τ) obtained from in situ results measured on specific days from JPL’s "microTops" instrument.
+MODIS L2 data were reprocessed using an aerosol optical thickness value (Tau-A, τ) obtained from in situ results measured on specific days from JPL’s "microTops" instrument.
 When satellites emit electromagnetic radiation waves down to the earth, some of the radiation is scattered or absorbed by microscopic aerosol particles in the atmosphere.
 These aerosols prevent the transmission of light waves, thus distorting the true color of the earth. τ is defined as the extinction coefficient over a vertical unit of atmosphere, and is dimensionless (NASA 2012).
 This newly processed image allows for a true ocean-color image, removing interference from aerosol particulates that lie between the satellite and ocean.
-Daily cloud cover was observed using MODIS images, and data from clear day fly-overs was reprocessed into NetCDF4-CF format to import into Matlab programming code.
+Daily cloud cover was observed using MODIS images, and data from clear day fly-overs were reprocessed into NetCDF4-CF format to import into Matlab programming code.

-Landsat-8 OLI data was atmospherically corrected by switching the default short wave infrared (SWIR) atmospheric correction to a near infrared (NIR) reflectance in the red spectral band.
-We will use an epsilon value based on the “microTops” instrument data to determine the correct atmospheric scattering reflectance in the optical bands.
+Landsat-8 OLI data were atmospherically corrected by switching the default short wave infrared (SWIR) atmospheric correction to a near infrared (NIR) reflectance in the red spectral band.
+We used an epsilon value based on the “microTops” instrument data to determine the correct atmospheric scattering reflectance in the optical bands.
 (TBD)

 ASTER atmospheric correction algorithm (TBD)